nephio-project/docs/content/en/docs/neo-porch/6_configuration_and_deployments/configurations/repository-sync.md

 # Repository Sync Configuration

-This document describes how to configure repository synchronization in Porch using the Repository Custom Resource (CR).
+This document describes how to configure repository synchronization for Porch Repositories.

 ## Sync Configuration Fields